zfinnan/RESTful-creatures/readme.md

 **Backend data store**

-We'll start workign with data from an actual database soon, but for now we'll just focus on routes and use, a JSON object as our data store.
+We'll start working with data from an actual database soon, but for now we'll just focus on routes and use, a JSON object as our data store.
 In the root of the project, there is a file called `dinosaurs.json` (it's already created, but it's empty).
 Fill this file with the following contents:

 ```json
 [